 In the ninties, the pay-per-view model took flight, money flooded into the game, and anything seemed possible.
 The nineties are an era fans vividly remember for both good and bad reasons.
 The Holyfield vs Tyson Bite Fight looms large in the collective consciousness, but though it cast a pall for a time, we shouldn’t forget that its predecessor attracted worldwide attention, while entering the pantheon of all-time great upsets.

-Elsewhere, Roy Jones Jr cut a swathe through the middle, super middle and light heavyweight divisions; Oscar De La Hoya launched a charm offensive bolstered by a weapons-grade left hook; theatrical featherweight Naseem Hamed redefined showmanship (and stretched hubris to its limits); Pernell Whitaker established himself as an all-time great; a supposedly over-the-hill George Foreman blunt-forced his way to the title twenty years on from The Rumble in the Jungle; Marco Antonio Barrera, Erik Morales and Johnny Tapia made their bones in the lower weights; and on and on.
-Just as the ‘Class of the 80s’ had responded to the gauntlet thrown down by their 1970s forebears, our 90s starlets met the standards of proof required of a golden generation: terrific action fights, bitter rivalries, blockbuster unifications, crushing knockouts and magnetic personalities.
+Elsewhere, Roy Jones Jr cut a swathe through three weight divisions; Oscar De La Hoya launched a charm offensive bolstered by a weapons-grade left hook; theatrical featherweight Naseem Hamed redefined showmanship and stretched hubris to its limits; Pernell Whitaker established himself as an all-time great; a supposedly over-the-hill George Foreman blunt-forced his way to the title twenty years on from The Rumble in the Jungle; Marco Antonio Barrera, Erik Morales and Johnny Tapia made their bones in the lower weights; and on and on.
+Just as the ‘Class of the 80s’ had responded to the gauntlet thrown down by their 1970s forebears, our 1990s starlets met the standards of proof required of a golden generation: terrific action fights, bitter rivalries, blockbuster unifications, crushing knockouts and magnetic personalities.